alen6516/doc/prot/ipv4.md

     * bit 0: Reserved; must be zero
     * bit 1: Don't fragment (DF)
     * bit 2: More Fragments (MF)
+    * (bit 3~15 are Fragment Offset bits)

 * Fragment Offset
     * Fragment offset from the start of IP datagram.
 Measure in 8 bytes increments.
-If IP datagram is fragmented, fragment;s total length must be a multiple of 8 bytes.
+If IP datagram is fragmented, fragment's total length must be a multiple of 8 bytes.

 * Time To Live